 2 Lane change position.
-In maneuvers such as lane changing, the driver can flash the turn signals by moving the turn signal lever to the first stop and holding it there.
+In maneuvers such as lane changing, the driver can flash the turn signals by moving the turn signal lever to the first stop and holing it there.
 The lever will return to the neutral position when released.

-3 High and low beam switching (Headlight switch in position).
+3 High and low beam switching (Headlight switch in position ()).
 Move the lever towards the steering wheel and release it.

-3 Headlight flasher (Headlight switch in position or 0).
+3 Headlight flasher (Headlight switch in position () or (0)).
 Move the lever towards the steering wheel.
 The headlight high beam will be on until the lever is released.

 pg.
-15 Rear fog lights, Lighting
+15 Rear fog light, Lighting

-Rear fog lights
+Rear fog light

-The rear fog lights are considerably brighter than the normal tail lights and should be used only when atmospheric conditions, such as fog, rain, snow, smoke or dust reduce the daytime or nighttime visibility of other vehicles to less than 500 ft.
-(152 meters).
+The rear fog light is considerably brighter than the normal tail lights and should be used only when atmospheric conditions, such as fog, rain, snow, smoke or dust reduce the daytime or nighttime visibility of other vehicles to less than 500ft (152 meters).
 (The headlights must be switched on.)